Right Side NGO: Activities

 On 16 May 2016, the NGO commemorated the International Day Against Homophobia, Biphobia and Transphobia.

 The Right Side NGO was awarded a grant from the European Endowment for Democracy to advance equality for transgender people in Armenia and raise awareness of the issues they face.

 In collaboration with ILGA-Europe, Right Side NGO implemented a data collection project exclusively focusing on hate crimes, violence, and discrimination faced by the transgender community.

 In 2019, the NGO hosted the first "Gender equality and diversity cultural festival" in Armenia as a pre-event for Armenia's first ever pride parade, which was planned to be held in 2021.

 On 11 January 2019, the NGO announced that it will assist trans citizens of Armenia to acquire new Armenian passports with names which are in line with the persons gender identity and expression.
 The NGO confirmed that several citizens have already obtained new passports and that the NGO has received funding from the European Foundation for Democracy.

 In 2020, Lilit Martirosyan was awarded the Human Rights Tulip of the year during a ceremony organized by the Government of the Netherlands on Human Rights Day.

 Also in 2020, the NGO began cooperation with the HPLGBT organization in Ukraine and with Tbilisi Pride in Georgia, with the goal to increase activism and promote human rights in Eastern Europe.

 In March 2022, the organization participated in a panel discussion organized by the GALAS LGBTQ+ Armenian Society.

 On 3 September 2022, a new safe space office for the LGBTQ community was opened in Yerevan by the Right Side NGO with support from the Swedish embassy in Armenia.
 The opening ceremony was attended by several ambassadors and the Human Rights Defender of Armenia, Kristinne Grigoryan.

 In February and March 2023, Right Side NGO representatives went on a working visit to the United States, and met with organizations such as the National Endowment for Democracy, Urgent Action Fund for Women's Human Rights, Human Rights Campaign, Global Fund for Women, Freedom House, Astraea Lesbian Foundation For Justice, and the National Democratic Institute.
 GALAS LGBTQ+ Armenian Society hosted Right Side NGO founder Lilit Martirosyan in Glendale, California for a public discussion on the situation of LGBTQ+ people in Armenia, discrimination and human rights violations, and how supporters living in the United States can support LGBTQ+ people living in Armenia.

+On 21 August 2023, at a candlelight vigil for a murdered trans woman named Adriana, organized by Right Side in Komitas Park in Yerevan, more than 100 LGBTQ+ activists gathered, along with Adriana's family, the Dutch ambassador to Armenia and a representative from the British embassy.
+The vigil was disrupted by a group of agitators who threw eggs, bottles, and stones at the mourners.
+Police officers, who had gathered in the park in preparation for the vigil, did not intervene.